Curtis Pitts: Later years: Designer emeritus, "Pa Pitts"

-Curtis always drew small crowds at airshows in his later years, with people more interested in hearing "Pa Pitts'" good-humored stories than watching the show.
-Patient, humble, and generous with his time, he made friends easily and his endearing spirit remained unaffected by his minor celebrity.

 In the 1980 aviation drama film Cloud Dancer Curtis Pitts appears in a brief scene, played by Woodrow Chambliss.

 In 1987 he was inducted into the International Aerobatic Club's "Aerobatics Hall of Fame".

 His 75th birthday became a major event in 1990, with dozens of Pitts Specials traveling to Florida and hundreds of friends gathering to celebrate.
 Friends built and flew a replica of the first S-1 prototype to mark the occasion.

 Pitts was inducted into the Georgia Aviation Hall of Fame in 1991, and the International Council of Airshows (ICAS) Foundation Hall of Fame in 2002.

 "Ma Pitts", Willie Mae, died in 1998.

 The last aircraft Curtis designed was the Pitts Model 14, a large biplane similar in size to the Model 12, but no example was built during his lifetime.

 Death

 Curtis H. Pitts died of complications from heart valve replacement at his home in Homestead, Florida on June 10, 2005.
 He was 89 years old and survived by two daughters, 8 grandchildren, 16 great-grandchildren, and 8 great-great grandchildren.
 Beyond his immediate family, his memory is treasured by a vast extended "family" of friends in the aerobatics community.